bundlydev/motoko-nextjs-react-native/README.md

 npm run tunnel:start
 ```

-A result will be displayed as follows:
+Results will be displayed as follows:

 ```bash
 > motoko-nextjs-react-native@0.1.0 tunnel:start